-The table setting is perhaps the most neglected.
+The table setting is perhaps the most neglected among all the decorating aspects.
 A fascinating table is more pleasing to the eyes and adds a charming touch to the festivities.
 Here are a few ideas on how to set a table for the best party ever.

 Decorating for a child’s birthday party involves plenty of preparation.
 Here is how to set a table for your child’s birthday party.
-When you know how to set a table for your children’s party, everything else just falls into place.
+When you know how to set a table for your children’s party, everything else falls into place.

-The theme is taking care of with the table, the activities can be set on the table, and of course, the food.
-While the actual party may get hectic at times, setting everything up doesn’t have to be as well.
+The theme is taking care of the table, the activities that can be set on the table, and, of course, the food.
+While the actual party may get hectic sometimes, setting everything up doesn’t have to be as well.

 How to Set a Table – Party Theme

 Select a theme for your table decor.
 Even if you don’t have a theme for the party, it’s nice to have a motif for the table setting.
 This makes the selection of decor a lot easier since you already know what to include in the design.

 Protect the Table

-Use a tablecloth to protect the surface of the table from spills and scratches.
-Whether you’re renting tables or using your own, it’s a good idea to use a tablecloth as a barrier against party spatters and scuffs.
+Use a tablecloth to protect the table’s surface from spills and scratches.
+Whether renting tables or using your own, it’s a good idea to use a tablecloth as a barrier against party spatters and scuffs.

-Place white paper over the cloth to double as a canvas for children’s artwork.
-Children love to draw, so put a white butcher paper on top of the tablecloth.
+Place white paper over the cloth as a canvas for children’s artwork.
+Children love to draw, so put a white butcher paper on the tablecloth.
 The kids can then doodle and color their drawings with crayons.

 A table setting is incomplete without a proper centerpiece.
 You can place a balloon bouquet at the center of each table for a festive look.
 Candy trees or topiaries also make for eye-catching table centerpieces.

 Decorate the rest of the table.
-To add pizazz to your table decor, add a few knick-knacks here and there.
+Add a few knick-knacks here and there to add pizazz to your table decor.
 Use candy necklaces or string colorful loop cereals to make a garland and pin it to the tablecloth.

 Table decorations should not be restricted to the table.
 You can also hang pompoms or ribbons from a light fixture above the tables to add color and style to the design.

-Plates and Utensils
+How to Set a Table | Plates and Utensils

 Arrange party plates, utensils, and napkins.
 Usually, these are arranged before serving food, but you can go ahead and place them before visitors arrive.

 Gift and Cake Table

-Thank you, Jessica, for this great guest post.
-It is full of wonderful ideas that are sure to help all parents!
-Jessica Phan is a designer for Balsamhill.com a purveyor of high-end artificial Christmas Trees.
+Thank you, Jessica, for this excellent guest post.
+It is full of beautiful ideas that are sure to help all parents!
+Jessica Phan is a designer for Balsamhill.com, a purveyor of high-end artificial Christmas Trees.